britzl/steamworks-defold/README.md

 ## Using the SteamAPI
 The extension exposes most of the Steamworks functionality through an auto-generated API.

+### Excluded APIs
+The extension does not support the following APIs:

+* ISteamController
+* ISteamGameCoordinator (deprecated)
+* ISteamGameServer (for game servers, could be supported in the future)
+* ISteamGameServerStats (for game servers, could be supported in the future)
+* ISteamHTMLSurface
+* ISteamHTTP (use http.request instead)
+* ISteamMatchmakingServers
+* ISteamMusic
+*

 ### Naming convention
 Function names are converted to snake case using the following convention: